memoryhonest/nCovMemory-en/docs/2020-01-31/chickens_facing_feed_shortage.md

 pregnancy checkup.
 However, road blocking is indeed urgently needed.
 **Compared with SARS, the threat to rural areas posed by this outbreak is much more serious.
-Large-scale SARS outbreak occurred after the Spring Festival, and the virus spreaded between cities.
+Large-scale SARS outbreak occurred after the Spring Festival, and the virus spread between cities.
 But this time, it was during the Spring Festival travel rush, the most frequent period of urban-rural flow throughout the year.**